 - Distribute via your marketing communication channels (i.e. social networks, landing page, email campaigns).
 But don’t forget about appropriate directories and blogs where you can upload your infographics (InfographicJournal.com, InfographicsShowcase.com, infographicsArchive.com).

-Once you have your infographics ready, check this article by Neil Patel were he gives more advice how to boost your viral growth through sharing your infographics.
+Once you have your infographics ready, check this article by Neil Patel where he gives more advice on how to boost your viral growth through sharing your infographics.

 - there is an emotional story (but not depressing), or the video itself initiates emotions;